 The clinic offers affordable services to families.
 Please contact the clinic for the current fees.
 A sliding fee scale is available.

-The language and literacy clinic is on the Nazareth campus in Carroll Hall.
+The language and literacy clinic is on the Nazareth campus in the Wellness and Rehabilitation Institute.
 The clinic space is accessible.